 Needles, syringes and other drug related items are being increasingly discarded in the environment.

 There are a number of hazards associated with handling these items, and if discovered you should contact us to have them safely removed and disposed.

 We advise members of the public not to pick up needles, unless they pose an immediate danger to you or other residents.
-If you do find any syringes or needles, please report this to us through the hazardous litter e-form.

 Please note that any needles, or syringes, etc. found on educational premises (eg schools, nurseries, etc.) during working hours should be reported immediately to the premises directly, where staff on site are trained to deal with such items.